 Typically, prices on the low end are only for the battery pack (cells plus battery management system).
 Battery systems with premium pricing include a battery inverter and other integral components.

+When requesting estimates, ask if the price includes the cost of a new inverter and any additional electrical work.
 It may be cheaper to purchase a battery as part of a new solar panel system than to add one to an existing design.
-This is especially true if the old system is several years old and would require a significant amount of updating to function with the battery.
+This is especially true if the old system is several years old and would require significant updating to function with the battery.

 See Related: Best Energy Storage Stocks to Buy